RomanBase/hand_signature/README.md

 ## `HandSignatureControl`

-This class handles the "math" behind the signature, controlling input touches and managing the control points of the signature curve.
+This class handles the 'math' behind the signature, controlling input touches and managing the control points of the signature curve.
 Setup was moved to `CubicPathSetup` and is stored per path.

 - `threshold`: (LP) Controls the minimal distance between two points.
 A higher distance creates a